martinsherwood/visitcheltenham/README.md

 Add geofences to map

-Add offers - do ajax requests for offers
+Add offers - do ajax requests for offers and update count

-Finish comments, post to and validate
+Check everything